gurpreet-ai/gurpreet-ai.github.io/_posts/2020-05-01-policy-evaluation-deep-reinforcement-learning-series.md

     @param env:       		OpenAI Gym environment
     @param policy:    		policy matrix containing actions and their probability in each state
     @param gamma:     		discount factor
-    @param threshold: 		the evaluation will stop once values for all states are less than the threshold
+    @param theta: 		    evaluation will stop once values for all states are less than theta
     @param state_values: 	initial state values

     @return:         		new state values of the given policy